Top 10 Best Golang Web Frameworks in 2025

 Gorilla

 The Gorilla web toolkit isn't a single framework, but rather a collection of reusable packages for building HTTP-based applications in Go.
-Gorilla addresses various aspects of writing a web service: context, mux, and other libraries to implement cookies, sessions, WebSockets, and RPC over HTTP.
+Gorilla solves various aspects of writing a web service: context, mux, and other libraries to implement cookies, sessions, WebSockets, and RPC over HTTP.

 Many big names, including Netflix, use Gorilla for their web application development.
-It also possesses a series of useful features and is completely free to use.
+It also has a series of useful features and is completely free to use.
 Gorilla is quite easy to use, with documentation provided in multiple languages.

 Here's an example demonstrating a basic web server with Gorilla's mux (routing) package that responds to a GET request on the root path ("/"):